 Who Is Eligible for DUI Diversion?

 In order to be eligible for the diversion program, certain requirements must be met.
 If you have a commercial driver's license (CDL), have had multiple DUII/DUI charges or have taken part in a previous diversion program within the past 15 years, you may not be eligible.
 In order to have your charges dismissed, you must meet all of the requirements of the program, including:

 - The payment of all applicable fees

 - Completion of an alcohol and drug abuse assessment and treatment program

-- Attend a victim impact panel
+- Attendance at a victim impact panel

 Contact Portland DUII Diversion Attorney Andy Green